ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Horniness
-Originally marketed as the "lady boner setting," customers have had mixed reactions.
+Originally marketed as the "lady boner setting," customer reactions are mixed.

 Hope (color red)